Get help with using our data

 We publish this data as two National Statistics series:

-- Overseas Trade in Goods Statistics, published monthly
+- Overseas Trade in Goods Statistics (OTS) published monthly

-- Regional Trade in Goods Statistics, published every 3 months
+- Regional Trade in Goods Statistics (RTS) published every 3 months

-If you need a very large amount of data, you can download bulk datasets to explore using your own analytical or database software.
+If you need a very large amount of data, you can download bulk datasets.
+You can then explore these using your own analytical or database software.
+You can also use our API service.

 Our data sources